ImYusup/webbotprosite/README.md

 ## 📌 Overview

-WebBotPro is a modern digital solutions platform that integrates **React.js** , empowering businesses to scale online.
+WebBotPro is a modern digital solutions platform that integrates React.js and Midtrans Payment Gateway (Indonesia), empowering businesses to scale online.
-With a focus on automation, digital marketing, and business intelligence, it provides an all-in-one toolkit for SMEs and enterprises.
+With a focus on automation, digital marketing, payment solutions, and business intelligence, it provides an all-in-one toolkit for SMEs and enterprises to grow faster and more efficiently..

 ## Built With